Simplifying InfluxDB: Retention Policy Best Practices

 When you create a database, InfluxDB automatically creates a retention policy called autogen with an infinite duration, a replication factor set to one, and a shard group duration set to seven days.

-So in a nutshell, a retention policy dictates for how long data will be kept and stored and if you’re using InfluxDB Enterprise, how many of copies of that data to store.
+A retention policy dictates for how long data will be kept and stored.
+Because time series data accumulates rapidly, best practice discards or downsamples data from InfluxDB once it’s no longer as relevant.
 Because time series data tends to pile up really quickly, you’re definitely going to want to discard or downsample data from InfluxDB once it’s no longer as useful.
 If you need further convincing, just check out these blog posts:

 - Optimizing Data Queries for Time Series Applications

 - Simplifying InfluxDB: Shards and Retention Policies